 Food Equity and Dignity (FED) Lab

-Through their involvement in this project, students will have the opportunity to develop research experience in the areas of food, health and inequality, as well as their connections to relationships and life course stages such as emerging adulthood, middle age and/or older adulthood.
-This year, students may be involved in assisting with some of the following: conducting, transcribing and/or coding qualitative interview data; gathering, coding, and/or analyzing discourse data (e.g., newsmedia, food blogs, cookbooks, SNAP ED & Extension materials); literature reviews; translating research findings for individuals; helping to facilitate or analyze community food assessment and asset mapping workshops.
-Students will be expected to register for 2-3 credits (3 hours of work/ week is equal to 1 credit hour) of HDFS 294.
-Commitment to the RA position for more than one semester is strongly preferred.
-To apply, please contact Dr. Merin Oleschuk. (available Fall 2022 and Spring 2023)
+Through their involvement in this project, students will have the opportunity to develop research experience in the areas of food, health and social justice, as well as their connections to relationships and life course stages such as emerging adulthood, middle age and/or older adulthood.
+This year, students may be involved in assisting with some of the following: conducting, transcribing and/or coding qualitative interview data; gathering, coding, and/or analyzing discourse data (e.g., newsmedia, food blogs, cookbooks, SNAP ED & Extension materials); literature reviews; translating research findings for individuals; helping to facilitate or analyze community asset mapping workshops.
+Students will register for 2-3 credits (3 hours of work/ week is equal to 1 credit hour) of HDFS 294.
+Commitment to the RA position for more than one semester is strongly preferred, and those who remain on the project for more than two semesters may have the opportunity to present research findings and co-author posters/publications.
+We are accepting undergraduates with any level of research experience.
+To apply, please contact Dr. Merin Oleschuk. (available on a rolling basis)